-The four versions of Life Map (Tristram Shandy) shown at South Kiosk, London (15 May-20 June 2014).
-They were accompanied by Life Map (George III), a two-hundred-year-old gamesheet and an early example of the timeline as we know it now.
+The four versions of Life Map (Tristram Shandy) were shown at South Kiosk, London (15 May-20 June 2014).
+They were accompanied by another life map from my collection: a two-hundred-year-old gamesheet and an early example of the timeline as we know it now.
 Its rope-and-coin motif pictures history as a progressive, measurable sequence of steps along a line towards a highpoint in the figure of George III.
-It is the kind of life map Tristram Shandy tries to divert at its source.
+It's the kind of life map that Tristram Shandy tries to divert at its source.

 I wrote about Tristram Shandy and some of my other favourite books for South Kiosk's recommended reading feature, here.

 1. Life Map (Tristram Shandy) I, II, III, IV, Cathy Haynes, 2014.
 (Marbled paper, Perspex, mirror tape.
 Each 30cm x 30cm).

 3. Installation shot of Chronovisor: Archive at South Kiosk showing works by Cathy Haynes (centre wall), Mirko Smerdel (left and right on wall), Rowena Harris (sculpture), Johann Arens (floor vinyl) and Patrick Hough (video).
 Photo: courtesy the artists and South Kiosk.